-- 1. Existing or planned global networks that aim at guiding future research on the topic, and that will act as STAR-IDAZ IRC Working Groups (see below); - Identified gaps on control tools (diagnostics, vaccines and pharmaceuticals), extracted from the DISCONTOOLS database; - Recent research advances, focussing on the past 3 years (i.e. for the first report, the period 2015-2017 will be covered), providing an overview of a selection of highly relevant papers on the subject matter.
+- 1. Existing or planned global networks that aim at guiding future research on the topic, and that are acting as STAR-IDAZ IRC Working Groups (see below); - 2.
+Identified gaps on control tools (diagnostics, vaccines and pharmaceuticals), extracted from the DISCONTOOLS database; - 3.
+Recent research advances, focussing on the past 3 years (i.e. for the first report, the period 2015-2017 was covered), providing an overview of a selection of highly relevant papers on the subject matter

-Concerning the existing global research networks, it is important to point out that STAR-IDAZ IRC is now establishing its Working Groups (WGs), which will be tasked to identify research gaps and draw research roadmaps on the priority diseases.
+Concerning the existing global research networks, it is important to point out that STAR-IDAZ IRC is now establishing its Working Groups (WGs), which are being tasked to identify research gaps and draw research roadmaps on the priority diseases.
 When pre-existing networks are not available the section of this chapter on 'global network' will describe the STAR-IDAZ IRC WG on the specific disease.
-The rules for selecting the experts that will form SIRCAH WGs are described in the WG ToR.
+The rules for selecting the experts that form STAR-IDAZ IRC WGs are described in the WG ToR.

-For what concerns the selection of articles to be outlined in the recent research advances section, we reviewed the literature published on the priority diseases that are being taken forward initially and have selected key articles representing overviews of the current state of knowledge or providing significant advances in the science.
-For most of the priority diseases, it was not feasible to include a comprehensive list of recent publications due to the large volume of literature published on them.
+For what concerns the selection of articles to be outlined in the recent research advances section, we reviewed the literature published on the priority diseases that have been identified and have selected key articles presenting overviews of the current state of knowledge or providing significant advances in science.
+Due to the large volume of literature published on the selected diseases/issues, it was not feasible to include a comprehensive list of recent publications, but only a selection of a few highly relevant one, selected by SIRCAH.